Think beyond a Gordon's and tonic with our favourite drops, from dry London gins to aromatic experiments

 Unlike drinks which are classified according to their distilling technique or the ingredients used to create the spirit, gin is a matter of taste.
-By which we mean that gin is only gin if it has juniper as its predominant flavour and an alcohol content of at least 37.5% ABV.
-Juniper berries have been used to make spirits practically back to year dot, but the gin of today is thought to be a derivative of the Dutch genever, commonly said to have been invented by chemist Sylvius de Bouve in the seventeenth century.
+By which we mean that gin is only gin if it has juniper as its predominant flavour and an alcohol content of at least 37.5 per cent ABV.
+Juniper berries have been used to make spirits practically back to year dot, but the gin of today is thought to be a derivative of the Dutch genever, commonly said to have been invented by chemist Sylvius de Bouve in the 17th century.
 Like most things relating to gin’s murky beginnings, this is hotly disputed, and a basic form of gin was in England around the same time as a sort of medicine (and not exactly enjoyed).
-But come what may, by the time Dutch King William III was established on the throne, gin was a part of life in this country.
-It hit its first prime in the 1700s, in what was called the ‘Gin Craze’, though you’d be forgiven for assuming the term relates to the spirit’s more recent renaissance – last year, the UK industry was valued at £3bn.
+But, come what may, by the time Dutch King William III was established on the throne, gin was a part of life in this country.
+It hit its first prime in the 1700s, in what was called the ‘Gin Craze’, though you’d be forgiven for assuming the term relates to the spirit’s more recent renaissance – last year, the UK industry was valued at £3 bn.

-Whilst genever tends to be more floral and fragrant, packing a punch in flavour thanks to the malt-wine at its core (which in turn demands bigger seasoning and more sugar to balance it), gin is dryer, sharper and has a greater focus on juniper.
+While genever tends to be more floral and fragrant, packing a punch in flavour thanks to the malt-wine at its core (which in turn demands bigger seasoning and more sugar to balance it), gin is dryer, sharper and has a greater focus on juniper.
 It requires a base spirit that is usually (but not always) neutral in taste, and which can be made from a number of things.
 Often, it's not actually made by the people who turn it into gin, but rather bought in from dedicated stills and then mixed with that brand's specific set of flavourings – juniper berries, of course, plus any other botanicals desired (popular ones are orange, lemon, cinnamon, nutmeg, coriander and angelica root).
 Said mixing is generally done through a process of redistilling, but a more basic method is simply to steep the spirit with the other ingredients – this will make a ‘compound’ or ‘bathtub’ gin because, well, you could technically throw everything into a bathtub and hope for the best.
 That’s perhaps unfair to those who make very good compound gins, but it’s far more common, these days, to see gins made via re-distillation.

 London Dry is the UK’s tried and tested style.
-It does absolutely not have to come from London, or from England at all come to that, but it does have to be dry in the traditional sense of the word – by not containing much sugar.
+It absolutely does not have to come from London, or from England at all come to that, but it does have to be dry in the traditional sense of the word – by not containing much sugar.
 It also cannot have any artificial flavours in it, and the flavours it does have must have been imparted during the redistilling process – no adding in afterwards.
 These examples are likely to be sharp and clean tasting with more pronounced citrus notes, rather than anything too aromatic.

 Distilled gins are similar to London Drys, but their flavours can be added after re-distillation and can be natural or artificial.
 They account for a lot of the wackier combinations (and colours) out there.